electron/electron/docs/tutorial/security.md

 ```

 ## Only Display Secure Content
-Any resources not included with your application should be loaded using a secure protocol
+Any resources not included with your application should be loaded using a secure
-like `HTTPS`.
-Furthermore, avoid "mixed content", which occurs when the initial HTML is
+protocol like `HTTPS`.
+Furthermore, avoid "mixed content", which occurs when the
-loaded over an `HTTPS` connection, but additional resources (scripts, stylesheets, etc)
+initial HTML is loaded over an `HTTPS` connection, but additional resources
-are loaded over an insecure connection.
+(scripts, stylesheets, etc) are loaded over an insecure connection.

-#### Why?
+### Why?
 `HTTPS` has three main benefits:

-1) It authenticates the remote server, ensuring that the host is actually who it claims
+1) It authenticates the remote server, ensuring that the host is actually who it
-   to be.
-When loading a resource from an `HTTPS` host, it prevents an attacker from
+   claims to be.
+When loading a resource from an `HTTPS` host, it prevents an
-   impersonating that host, thus ensuring that the computer your app's users are
+   attacker from impersonating that host, thus ensuring that the computer your
-   connecting to is actually the host you wanted them to connect to.
+   app's users are connecting to is actually the host you wanted them to connect
+   to.
-2) It ensures data integrity, asserting that the data was not modified while in transit
+2) It ensures data integrity, asserting that the data was not modified while in
-   between your application and the host.
+   transit between your application and the host.
-3) It encryps the traffic between your user and the destination host, making it more
+3) It encryps the traffic between your user and the destination host, making it
-   difficult to eavesdropping on the information sent between your app and the host.
+   more difficult to eavesdropping on the information sent between your app and
+   the host.

+### How?
 ```js
 // Bad
 browserWindow.loadURL('http://my-website.com')